whYBeKim/whYBeKim/README.md

 ### Who I am?
 👋 Hello My name is YoungBeom, I am a graduate student working at "Crypto Optimization & Application LAb (COALA)"in Kookmin University

 My major is Cryptographic-mathematics📚, and I have been studying computer science💻 since 2019.
 I have project experience using "C"(My most confident language), "Assemnbly" & "Python", and "C++" languages.
-I am very interested in "Efficient implementation of Cryptographic Algorithm".
-I am especially interested in Cryptographic Module Validation Program

 ### Interest
 - Efficient implementation of Cryptographic Algorithm in a constrained device